nuthrash/obsidian-html-plugin/README.md

   - The mobile version of Obsidian does not provide these settings, so this plugin also not provide them.

 - The presentation style of search results is different with Markdown documents
   - There are lots tags/elements inside HTML files, and some search results would across tags and overlap with each others.
-Therefore, this plugin use the block mark style (highlight with background color) instead outline style.
+Therefore, this plugin use the block mark style (highlight with background color) instead of outline style.